Gabaldonlab/meTAline/README.md

 The MeTAline pipeline is intended to be used in HPC environment, because of its high RAM runtime requirement.
 You can find an example job definition file for the SLURM schedular (usually this is used in HPCs) in **./example_hpc_sbatch.job** file.

+In the following example SLURM .job file we use some Mare Nostrum 5 (Barcelon Supercomputing Center) specific additional configurations that you can ignore.
+Also, the base commands are through the generated Singularity image, which first you need to build on your local machine (because it requires "sudo" permissions, which in most cases not available in HPC machines), then you can copy that built image into the remote HPC machine.

+For further information about the build and setup process, visit our Wiki on [Build meTAline singularity image](https://github.com/Gabaldonlab/meTAline/wiki/Build-meTAline-singularity-image)

 **EXAMPLE'S CONTENT**